Virginia Domestic Assault Law 18.2-57.2

 Read more about Virginia Assault and Battery Law here: Virginia Assault and Battery Laws and Penalties – Defense Attorney’s Explanation of Misdemeanor Charges Under VA Code 18.2-57

-The Virginia courts define battery as simple touching of another, whether willfully or in anger; this includes touching done to be rudeness or to insult.
+The Virginia courts define battery as a simple touching of another, whether willfully or in anger; this includes touching done to be rudeness or to insult.
 This includes being touched by objects set in motion by the defendant, such as whips and even a defendant’s dogs!
 The difference from assault is that basic assault does not require actual touching.
 Accidental, non-reckless touching is not considered a battery, and an “accident” is a defense to this charge.
 Additional defenses include consent to the touching (such as agreeing to participate in a boxing match) and self-defense.
 A victim’s words, no matter how insulting, will not excuse a battery without him touching you first.
-However, the victim’s conduct, including provocation and insulting words, is admissible to mitigate the punishment.
+However, the victim’s conduct, including provocation and insulting words, is admissible to mitigate the punishment

 ASSAULT ON A CHILD AS DOMESTIC VIOLENCE